Azure/Communication/pstn-inbound.md

 You can find the currently available or soon to be released options below.

 ### Setup inbound PSTN calling with Dynamics Omnichannel
+**Direct Offers**: To set up inbound PSTN calling using Dynamics Omnichannel please follow the instructions [here](https://docs.microsoft.com/en-us/dynamics365/customer-service/voice-channel-inbound-calling)

-To set up inbound PSTN calling using Dynamics Omnichannel please follow the instructions [here](https://docs.microsoft.com/en-us/dynamics365/customer-service/voice-channel-inbound-calling)
+**Direct Routing**: To set up inbound PSTN calling using Dynamics Omnichannel please follow the instructions [here](https://docs.microsoft.com/en-us/dynamics365/customer-service/voice-channel-inbound-calling)

 ### Setup inbound PSTN calling with Power Virtual Agents
-This is option is currently in private preview.
+**Direct Offers**: This is option is currently in private preview.
 As soon as this becomes publicly available, we will share the instructions here.

+**Direct Routing**: This is option is currently in private preview.
+As soon as this becomes publicly available, we will share the instructions here.

 ### Setup inbound PSTN calling with ACS Interaction SDK
+**Direct Offers**: This option is currently not launched.
+As soon as this becomes publicly available, we will share the instructions here.

-This option is currently not launched.
+**Direct Routing**: This option is currently not launched.
 As soon as this becomes publicly available, we will share the instructions here.